-Many of us scorn to classic indicators which are available by default in the trading terminal.
+Many of us scorn to classic indicators that are available by default in the trading terminal.
 But there is no purpose for that.

 Today we will focus on, perhaps, the most famous oscillator – Stochastic (Stochastic Oscillator).
 We will talk about how this indicator was created, what it means, as well as about the strategies of application, and many of them you have hardly heard about)